 But if you’ve 75 minutes to kill, and want a sinister 1970s horror to watch, I’m recommending this TV Movie with a delightfully devilish Shelley Winters as one hell of a choice.
 If only to cotton on just who it was as the third man in those beginning scenes, and the devil in disguise.

 The Shelley Winters Blogathon 2019

 This post was added to this blogathon run by myself and Erica from The Poppity Talks Classic Film.
-Other film and TV Reviews with this cast on this blog include Shelley Winters in The Love Boat, Hotel, SOB, Batman, He Ran All the Way andThe Poseidon Adventure.
-Robert Foxworth in Airport 77, Murder She Wrote, Columbo and Damien: Omen II.
-Belinda J Montgomery in Magnum PI, Dynasty andThe Man from Atlantis.
-Joseph Cotten also starred in Airport 77 and in an episode HERE of The Love Boat and HERE of Alfred Hitchcock Presents.
-Martha Scott appears in Dallas and those Airport movies.
+Other reviews with this cast on this blog include Shelley Winters in The Love Boat, Hotel, SOB, Batman, He Ran All the Way andThe Poseidon Adventure.
+Robert Foxworth stars in Airport 77, Murder She Wrote, Columbo and Damien: Omen II.
+Belinda J Montgomery in Magnum PI, Dynasty and The Man from Atlantis.
+Joseph Cotten also starred in Airport 77 and in an episode HERE of The Love Boat and HERE for Alfred Hitchcock Presents.
+Martha Scott appears in Dallas and Airport 75.